- Address: Independence Avenue, Abuja

 The national football team of Nigeria, one of the first national football teams with a transfer value of at least $100 million, sometimes use the Moshood Abiola National Stadium for home games.
 They were crowned African champions several times.
 In 1980, Nigeria won the African championship for national football teams for the first time in their history.
 The national football team of Nigeria, nicknamed Super Eagles, won the title after beating Algeria in front of tens of thousands of fans in Nigeria.

-The group stage of the 1994 FIFA World Cup
+More games in the group stage of the 1994 FIFA World Cup

 The knockout phase of the 1994 FIFA World Cup